charlie-n01r/YoutubeETL/README.md

   - View count
   - Like count
   - Comment count
-  - And, if available, the video's tags and the audio's language
+  - And, if available, the language of the video's audio
 - For every _unique_ channel whose video trended in _one or multiple regions_:
   - The channel's ID
   - Name of the channel